samjulien/blog/_posts/2018-05-03-creating-beautiful-apps-with-angular-material.md

 export class AppModule {}
 ```

-Running your application now, you will be able to login through Auth0.
-After loging in, you will see that you are redirected to the dashboard and that the _Logout_ button is shown.
+Running your application now, you will be able to log in through Auth0.
+After logging in, you will see that you are redirected to the dashboard and that the _Logout_ button is shown.

 ![Angular Material project secured with Auth0](https://cdn.auth0.com/blog/angular-material/integrated-with-auth0.png)